-With the success of the Rotary Market and the need for expansion, a new market space is being constructed at the corner of Kuirau Park where it meets Pukuatua Street.
-The new space will enable more stallholders to be included and provide space for entertainment while the market is operating.
-As part of this development a new basketball court will also be installed next to the new market space.
-A bio-retention garden will also be installed which will filter stormwater/run-off through a layer of vegetation.
+With the success of the Rotary Market and the need for expansion, a new market space was constructed at the corner of Kuirau Park where it meets Pukuatua Street.
+The new space helps to enable more stallholders to be included and provide space for entertainment while the market is operating.
+As part of this development a new basketball court was also installed next to the new market space.
+Bio-retention gardens were installed to filter stormwater/run-off through a layer of vegetation.
 As the stormwater filters through, pollutants (such as nitrogen and Phosphorus) are filtered out and absorbed by the garden beds and plants

 All improvements will be accompanied by progressive improvements to the Park’s existing facilities, gardens, lighting and planting.

 Rotorua skate park development